jamerst/todd/README.md

 Todd is a web-application written using the ASP.NET Core back-end framework with a React.js front-end, utilising TypeScript and material-ui.
 It is named after the one, the only Todd Olive (Tech Crew Boom Officer, 2017-2020).

 ## Deployment
 Todd is a dockerised application, so deployment is relatively easy.
 For the development build, simply run `docker-compose up` in the `todd` directory.
 The development build supports automatic re-compiling and remote debugging using vsdbg, but is unoptimised and insecure, so not suitable for production.
+The development build will be accessible at https://0.0.0.0:5000/.

 Production builds require a valid certificate for HTTPS.
 The default path is `/certs/todd-https.pfx`.
 Generating this certificate is relatively simple using Let's Encrypt and openssl.
 Certificates should be password-protected, modify `docker-compose-prod.yml` to add the password for the HTTPS certificate.
 Secret keys for JWTs should also be created and added to `docker-compose-prod.yml`, these should be long pseudorandom strings of characters.